subhankar1433/Data-Analysis-Project-1/README.md

 ## Project Objective
 Analyze employee data to provide HR with insights on attrition trends and active workforce details.
 ## Tools Used
-Power BI, SQL, Excel for data preprocessing, data cleaning and data visulization.
+Mysql, Excel, Power BI for data preprocessing, data cleaning and data visulization.
 ## Introduction
 This dashboard explores employee trends to understand why people stay or leave.
 The goal is to help HR quickly spot problem areas and improve retention.
 ## Dataset